top of page

 You just want to make sense of the death of your loved one.

-You deserve a compassionate therapist who can support you in these dark days, and I get it - because I’m a survivor of suicide loss too.
+You deserve a compassionate therapist who can support you in these dark days, and I get it—because I’m a survivor of suicide loss too.

 You will never have to worry about how to talk about your suicide loss.

-In our sessions you can...
+In sessions you can…

 • Express your feelings authentically - free from judgment or systemic, familial, societal or cultural expectations